 Each color you use has meaning behind it.
 Some colors make you feel cautious while others make you feel safe.
 You can evoke powerful emotions just by choosing the right color.
-Here’s a little information on some of the most popular colors used in today’s security sign designs to help you decide what work's best for your alarm or security company.
+If you already have a logo for your company, your sign should feature the same color scheme.

 BLUE - Blue is the most popular color used in sign designs - and business logos in general.
 It represents calmness and trustworthiness.
 Modern designs use the color blue to signify smart technology which is appealing to today’s consumers.

 RED - Red has the opposite effect.
 Red is associated with danger, strength, emergency, and power.
 It can also be combined with the color blue to symbolize patriotism.